Ashok Singhal (politician): Political career

 Ashok Singhal was a member of Rashtriya Swayamsevak Sangh (RSS).
 He was also a student leader of Akhil Bharatiya Vidyarthi Parishad (ABVP).
 Later he joined BJP and became the spokesperson of BJP Assam Pradesh.
 He was also the Secretary and Treasurer of Assam BJP.
 He was elected as an MLA to the Assam Legislative Assembly for the first time in 2016 from Dhekiajuli constituency.
 He is also known as a 'Man of development', for his work in Dhekiajuli.
-As an active leader and legislator, he made Dhekiajuli one of the most developed constituencies of Assam.
-He won the 2016 election against Habul Chakraborty (Congress Party Candidate) by 71,425 votes.
+He won the 2016 election against Habul Chakraborty (Indian National Congress candidate) by 71,425 votes.
 Singhal was re-elected to Assam Legislative Assembly in 2021 from Dhekiajuli with 93,768 votes defeating Benudhar Nath of Congress party.
-Ashok Singhal is also a well known businessman and a social worker.
+Singhal is also a well known businessman and a social worker.
 He runs an NGO named 'Jana Jagriti'.

 Journey with Jana Jagriti

 Ashok Singhal runs an NGO in Assam named Jana Jagriti.
-Saving mighty river Brahmaputra was one of most important movements started by Jana Jagriti.
+Saving mighty river Brahmaputra was one of the most important movements started by Jana Jagriti.
 Ashok Singhal has been the chief of this organization.

 The movement to save the Brahmaputra reached its peak when in the year 2010, Jana Jagriti claimed that China was not only diverting water from the Brahmaputra (called Yarlung Zangto in China) at Great Band by constructing a tunnel but also undertaking a series of infrastructure development projects along the Tibetan plateau.